pesos/ngo-portal/README.md

 ### Setting up the Database

-1. Create a `database` with any name you wish.
+1. Create a database with any name you wish.
 2. Then change directory to `src/core` using `cd src/core`
-3. Run the following command to update the schema from alembic version files using the command, `alembic upgrade head`
+3. Update the schema from alembic version files using the command, `alembic upgrade head`
 4. When you edit the schema and want to sync it to the database, go to `src/core` and run the command `alembic revision --autogenerate -m "<revision_message_here>"`.
 Here the revision message is a simple short line telling what was changed just like a git commit message.
 Then run, `alembic upgrade head`